SonyaCore/proc-top/README.md

 ## Releases

-go to the releases page to download the right binary for your distribution
+go to the releases page to download the right binary for your Operating system

 ## Requirements